Learn something new every day More Info... by email

 The bark of birch trees is in fact so paper-like that some cultures have used it for paper.
 Raw birch bark can be easily and gently removed from trees without damaging them and used for paper, and the bark and wood can also be pulped for the purpose of papermaking.
 Most birches also have very strong, lightweight wood with a fine grain which is appealing to people in the construction industry, and birchwood is particularly prized for instruments and speakers, thanks to its resonance.

 These trees are deciduous, losing their trees in the winter, and they prefer loamy, slightly acidic soil near riverbanks.
-Birches can thrive in environments where other plants struggle to survive, and they have a tendency to take over if allowed free reign.
+Birches can thrive in environments where other plants struggle to survive, and they have a tendency to take over if allowed free rein.
 As long as the trees get enough sunshine and water, they will develop into strong, healthy specimens.

 Birch bark has historically been used in teas and tisanes, and birth sap can be brewed into a type of beer.
 Oil extracted from birches can be used to condition a wide variety of woods, along with leather, and fermented birch leaves were once used to condition sailing equipment in Northern Europe.
 Several birch species have been bred to create ornamental cultivars with particularly interesting bark or foliage for gardening, and these cultivars are sometimes available through nurseries and garden stores.